 It is recommended to participate internship program at public or private entities during their stay in Japan.
 JICA will prepare the contents and schedule of the internship in close consultation with the participants and host organizations.
 In principle, no reward or compensation should be paid to the participants or host organizations.

-(追加)The SDGs Global Leader course aims to provide learning opportunity to officers from Nepal in order to strengthen capacity of federal and provincial governments through programs especially in the area of public finance management and public human resources management.
+The SDGs Global Leader course aims to provide learning opportunity to government officials from Nepal in order to strengthen capacity of federal and provincial governments through programs especially in the area of public finance management and public human resources management.

 4. Duration